garymichaelbass/azure-iot-location-pipeline/README.md

     **The Grafana sample dashboard can be added as follows:**

-    1. From the Github Actions deployment under "Get Terraform Outputs", get the "grafana_endpoint" (ie, https://iot-grafana-bkhzftaab0dqd8en.eus2.grafana.azure.com).
+    1. From the GitHub Actions deployment under "Get Terraform Outputs", get the "grafana_endpoint" (ie, https://iot-grafana-bkhzftaab0dqd8en.eus2.grafana.azure.com).
     2. In Grafana, go the left frame, click "Connections" and in the right click "Azure Monitor."
     3. In the upper right, click "Add new data source."
     4. Under Authentication, with Authentication set to "Managed Identity", click "Load Subscriptions" then select your subscription.